-5 Fashion Subscription Boxes That Are Actually Worth It
+14 Fashion Subscription Boxes That Are Actually Worth It

+For those who hate to shop, listen up: Here's a no-subscription-necessary selection of pieces just for you.
+Stitch Fix starts out with a style quiz about your preferences; after the quick assessment, you're matched up with a stylist who becomes your own personal shopper.
+You can send him or her Pinterest boards, inspiration photos and continue to update your preferences based on what’s going on in your life.
+(Getting married soon?
+They can send you white dresses and blouses for events.
+Pregnant?
+Switch to maternity sizing only.)
 Each box comes with five personalized items for a $20 styling fee, which can go toward your final purchase.
-With the average item coming in around $55, the quality is good for what you get.
-You have three days to decide what to keep and what to return.
-Keep it all and get 25 percent off of your entire purchase.
-Because you don’t see what you get until it arrives, some users say that it really can be hit-or-miss, however the more information you put into your stylist’s hands, the more you’ll love what they send.
+With the average item coming in around $55, the cost is good for what you get.
+You have three days to decide what to keep and what to return, and if you keep it all, you'll get 25 percent off of your entire purchase.
+Going forward, you can select your Fix frequency (how often you get new boxes, that is).
+Because you don’t see what's in your box until it arrives, some users say that it really can be hit-or-miss, however the more information you put into your stylist’s hands, the more you’ll love what they send.

-Each box comes with a $25 styling fee—waived for Nordstrom cardholders—which can also be credited towards any purchase.
+Similar to Stich Fix, Trunk Club is a personal subscription that does the browsing for you.
+The biggest difference is that it lives under the Nordstrom umbrella.
+Think: access to all the inventory, plus that impeccable customer service you know and love.
+Upon signing up, you'll be assigned to a stylist who chats with you to get the lowdown on your style preferences.
+You can send them Pinterest boards, inspiration photos and what looks best on you and they'll send you an email of the twelve items in your box.
+From there, you can thumbs up, swap out and confirm shipment on all of the selections.
+Each box carries a $25 styling fee—waived for Nordstrom cardholders—which can be applied to your final purchase.
 Trunk Club advertises that most of its inventory is in the $100 to $300 range, however many users claim it’s closer to $100.
-You have five days to decide what to keep and what to return.
-But it’s worth noting that if something breaks or rips, the all-star customer service we spoke of will take care of it—no questions asked.
+You have five days to decide what to keep and what to return, but it’s worth noting that if something breaks or rips, the all-star customer service we spoke of will take care of it—no questions asked.

-Rent the Runway
+10. Rent the Runway

+This subscription service is truly meant for women who love to shop and try new brands.
+With pages filled with designer clothing and accessories, it’s a smart choice for someone who wants to try out high-end brands without the high price tags.
+There are four plans to choose from: four items per month for $89, eight items per month for $135 or 16 items per month for $199.
 Here’s how it works: You browse through the thousands of tops, pants, dresses, jewelry and more to select your favorite things.
 Rent the Runway takes care of shipping, returns and dry cleaning, so all you have to worry about is online shopping.
-Reviews from real women and stylists help determine sizing and fit before ordering, but the company is also quick to expedite a return if something doesn’t work for you.
+Reviews from previous wearers and stylists help determine sizing and fit before ordering, but the company is also quick to expedite a return if something doesn’t work for you.
 If you love an item, you have the chance to purchase it for up to 70 percent off the original price.
-(Think: $131 for an originally $438 dress.)
+(Think: $131 for a dress that originally cost $438.)

 The OG plus-size subscription box, Gwynnie Bee has truly revolutionized the shopping experience for women who wear sizes 10 to 32.
 Similar to Rent the Runway, the model of the business is unlimited items that you can wear as many times as you want before returning at the end of the month.
 They’ll also take care of shipping, returns and dry cleaning.
 Choose from one to ten items per month, ranging in price from $49 to $199, respectively.
 (Full price breakdown here, but they also offer a free 30-day trial.)